shivammathur/setup-php/README.md

 ### Nightly Build Setup

-> Set up a nightly build of `PHP 8.5`.
+> Set up a nightly build of `PHP 8.5` or `PHP 8.6`.

 - These PHP versions are currently in active development and might contain bugs and breaking changes.
-- Some user space extensions might not support this version currently.
+- Some user space extensions might not support these versions currently.

 ```yaml
 steps: